imzqqq/chat/server/chat/python/api-spec/content/client-server-api/modules/mentions.md

 ### User, room, and group mentions

 This module allows users to mention other users, rooms, and groups within a room message.
-This is achieved by including a [to.chat.dingshunyu.top URI](/appendices/#matrixto-navigation) in the HTML body of an [m.room.message](#mroommessage) event.
+This is achieved by including a [to.chat.imzqqq.top URI](/appendices/#matrixto-navigation) in the HTML body of an [m.room.message](#mroommessage) event.
 This module does not have any server-specific behaviour to it.